ni/measurement-plugin-labview/docs/README.md

 ## Introduction

 The LabVIEW MeasurementLink packages enable measurement developers to quickly create LabVIEW measurements and run them as a service(gRPC).
-Additionally, the `Measurement Framework` plugin allows users to interact with MeasurementLink services with LabVIEW UI in InstrumentStudio.
+Additionally, `Measurement Framework` allows users to interact with MeasurementLink services with LabVIEW UI in InstrumentStudio.

 ---